ashwinirajm/mobile-test-automation-framework/README.md

 - Supports MySQL for Android/iOS test scenarios.

 ## 📄 Page Objects
-- Page Object Model is used for all screens.Pages include:
+- Page Object Model is used for all screens.
+Pages include:
   - LoginPage
   - HomePage
   - GarageHomePage